-A common condition that many people experience at certain times of the year, particularly in the summer.
-Also known as allergic rhinitis, hay fever is an allergic reaction to pollen – a fine powder released by plants during their reproductive cycle.
+Hay fever is a common condition that many people experience at certain times of the year, particularly in the summer.
+A common cause of allergic rhinitis, hay fever is an adverse reaction to pollen – a fine powder released by plants during their reproductive cycle.

-For some people, the protein found in pollen can cause their eyes to become irritated and inflamed, as well as the nose, throat and sinuses.
-This can become quite uncomfortable and even debilitating – preventing you from enjoying warm, sunny days when the pollen count is at its highest.
+For some people, exposure to pollen can cause their eyes to become red, itchy, irritated and inflamed.
+Affected eyes can be very uncomfortable and even debilitating – preventing you from enjoying warm, sunny days when the pollen count is at its highest.

 If you’re a contact lens wearer